-How can we learn from the example of the Prophet Ibrahim (AS), and how can we follow in his footsteps?
+What can we learn from the example of the Prophet Ibrahim (AS), and how can we follow in his footsteps?

 Allah tells us that the prophets were the best of humankind, sent into the world to guide people back to the worship of Allah (swt).
 The Quran refers to Ibrahim as "a community unto himself" (16:120), a powerful indicator of the legacy that Ibrahim left behind.

 So follow the religion of Ibrahim, inclining towards truth; and he was not of the polytheists.
 (3:95)

 The Messenger (PBUH) instructed communities to follow Ibrahim, and described him as the closest person to him.
 In the Quran, Allah even describes Ibrahim as khalil al-Rahman, His intimate friend.

 We should all try to replicate the qualities of Ibrahim.
 Here are some of his exemplary attributes that are the legacy of one of the greatest prophets of Islam

 Ibrahim’s commitment to Allah was stronger than his desires for the dunya; he chose pleasing Allah over comfort, luxury, and even love.
 In surah Ibrahim, it is explained that he left his family behind in Makkah so that they could establish prayer:

 “O our Lord!
 I have made some of my offspring to dwell in an uncultivable valley by Your Sacred House in order, O our Lord, that they may perform As-Salat” (14:37)